Char-Broil

 Possible Causes

-Heavy grease buildup on drip tray, Cooking at high temperatures with fatty foods, Blocked grease channel causing pooling, Excessive flare‑ups from open flame exposure
+Heavy grease buildup on the drip tray, Cooking at high temperatures with fatty foods, Blocked grease channel causing pooling, Excessive flare-ups from open flame exposure

 How to Fix / Troubleshooting